-- You must have a current, unrestricted Registered Nurse license, or a nursing certificate that is equivalent to a Registered Nurse in the United States or its Territories.
+- You must have a current, unrestricted Registered Nurse license, or a nursing certificate that is equivalent to a Registered Nurse in either the United States, a US Territory, Canada or Australia.

 - You must have completed 100 contact hours of nursing continuing education within your current 4-year recertification period.

 - Guidelines for Contact Hours

 - All continuing education content must be at the nursing practice level.

 - Certificants who successfully meet all program requirements will have their certification credential renewed for the following four years.